 Delivery Location Melbourne, Victoria.

-Location

-Adderley Campus - 113 Adderley Street, West Melbourne - Workshop

-Spencer Campus - Level 4, 355 Spencer Street West Melbourne 3003 - Training sessions This course will only be delivered and assessed in Victoria and not offered for interstate students.
+Location Spencer Campus - Level 4, 355 Spencer Street West Melbourne 3003 - Training sessions This course will only be delivered and assessed in Victoria and not offered for interstate students.
 Delivery Mode Classroom Blended including classroom sessions, self-study, and theory assessments at home and simulated workplace environment.
-Training support Training support is provided following the training session. after the classroom training sessions Learners may make individual appointments for training support if required.
+Training support after the classroom training sessions Training support is provided following the training session.
+Learners may make individual appointments for training support if required.
 Training support can be provided via face-to-face, phone, Skype, or email.
-Individual Learning & Reflection/Self- All the student receives Canvas LMS login so they can refer to a range of videos, links, quizzes, audio books in their own time. paced Trainer will provide quizzes to the students to complete in their own time and discuss the quizzes in the next session/s.
-Please refer the session plan for the further information.
-All the students receive physical copy of automotive book.
-Completion of self-study will be monitored by the trainer.
-Trainers will ask students questions related to their self-study each week to make sure that students have gained the knowledge related to the quiz.
+Unsupervised Individual Learning & Reflection/Selfpaced Student will get copies of the learner guide for each unit.
 Assessments Some assessment tasks need to be completed outside the classroom environment especially theory assessments.